 The results are smart machines, like programmable printers.
 Students learned about stepper motors, brush motors, limit switches and software engineering to make eight mechatronic plotters out of 3D-printed parts, according to Dwight Dart, design lab engineer at UVA’s rapid prototyping lab.

 Dart hopes more professors take advantage of 3D printing to illustrate how engineering disciplines fit together to create smarter machines.
 “It’s this kind of creativity and vision that makes the 3D printer an invaluable tool for our students,” he said.
-You can see a video of student using their plotters here:
+See a video of students using their plotters.

 In early 2010, the prototyping lab began using a single Stratasys uPrint 3D Printer as its sole source of model production.
 Faculty members immediately saw the potential for adding new 3D printing solutions to accommodate the 5,000-plus students who enroll in the School of Engineering and Applied Science classes each year.
 So a year later, UVA added five more uPrint machines and a Fortus 3D Production System.